Group-5-Final-Project/Final-Project/README.md

 Data extracted from Twitter will be stored in a Postgres database, analyzed using Natural Language Processing (NLP), and the findings will be visualized on a custom dashboard.

+## Problem Statement
+The project is to question what is the Public's perception and acceptance of the Vaccine programs.
+If there are any doubts exists, what are the reasons to being doubtful.
+To answer this question we used Supervised learning to classify the sentiments of the tweets and to understand the reason behind being doubtful.

 ## THE TEAM

 [Divyanshu Bisht](https://github.com/div1085) | [Farwa Ali](https://github.com/farwaali08) | [Sangeetha Praveen Kumar](https://github.com/praveen240881)